RafaGago/mini-async-log-c/readme.md

 ----------

 This is already hinted, there is no formatting on the producer-side.
-It happens on the consumer side and it's cost is masked by file-io.
+It happens on the consumer side and its cost is masked by file-io.

 Usage Quickstart
 ==================